 However, beyond eating and drinking, Casemates Square also has a shopping arcade with unique and quirky items that you can buy, many of which are handcrafted in Gibraltar.

 As you stroll away from Casemates Square, you will soon arrive at Gibraltar town centre, where you can find typical High Street shops as well as local cafes and souvenir stalls.
-You’ll be sure to visit this area frequently as do you the many things to do in Gibraltar.

 7) Top up your Tan on the Gibraltar beaches